GruffCassquatch/FoodTweaker/README.md

 4. Choose to Enable or Disable the mod
 5. Mod Options:
 	* Most sections include the following options:
-		* GAME DEFAULT: Calorie values will remain unchanged.
+		* GAME DEFAULT: Values will remain unchanged.
 		* REALISTIC: Based on real-world values.
 		* CUSTOM: Set your own values.
 		* Choose CUSTOM and look at the description for each individual slider to see both the GAME DEFAULT value and the REALISTIC preset value.